awslabs/prometheus-cloudwatch-database-insights-exporter/README.md

 A Prometheus exporter that provides Aurora/RDS Performance Insights metrics with auto-discovery capabilities.

 As of Q4 2025, the exporter remains under active development.
-Current limitations include support for a single region and a maximum of 25 instances to maintain a 15-second scrape interval.
-These constraints are scheduled to be addressed in forthcoming releases.
+Current filtering capabilities include instance-level and metric-level filtering.
+Tag-based instance filtering is planned for a future release.

 ## Features